Can You Play Electric Guitar Without an Amp? | 6 Methods

 Perhaps you are about to buy one, but can’t afford the amplifier right now.
 That’s okay, you can make use of the instrument until you can get that amp!

-The first thing to consider is playing the guitar without any other device.
+The first thing to consider is playing the guitar without any other device at all.
 While the volume is lower in this case, as it does not have a resonating chamber like an acoustic, it can still be heard.
-Without any other devices, you can practice your strumming and fretting techniques.
+Without any other devices, you can practice your strumming and string fretting techniques.

 This is not a long-term solution, as the electric guitar is meant to be amplified in some way.
 But the feel of the instrument is still part of the experience.
-It can make practicing worthwhile unplugged.
+It can make practicing worthwhile, even unplugged.

 Most importantly for beginners, it allows them to hear and feel each string.
 This helps improve accuracy with playing chords and scales.